tomasz0808/holidayService/README.md

  - name2 - second country code
  - date  - date after which common hoilday is being searched

+This request will search for holidays that occured at the same day in Poland an United States after 2016-12-31.
 Date parameter must be provided in "yyyy-mm-dd" format.
 List of supported country codes can be found on Holiday API [website](https://holidayapi.com/).

 ## Sample response: